 HBCU Transfer Opportunities

-Our program guarantees admission to 37 Historically Black Colleges and Universities (HBCUs), allowing students to complete their undergraduate degree journey.
+Our program guarantees admission to more than 30 Historically Black Colleges and Universities (HBCUs), allowing students to complete their undergraduate degree journey.

 Ready to start your future at an HBCU?